Pankaj-M-Deori/Social-Buzz-Content-Analysis-Analytic-Report-/README.md

 - Power BI Service: To deploy and maintain Power BI assets.

 Note: A separate <a href="https://github.com/Pankaj-M-Deori/Social-Buzz-Content-Analysis-Analytic-Report-/blob/main/Social_Buzz_Technical_Documentation.pdf">Technical Documentation<a/> is available for those who want to explore the full analytical process including data preparation, modeling, and DAX formulation.

+## Interactive Features
+To enhance exploration and executive decision-making, the report includes:

+- Bookmark Toggle: Easily switch between Top 5 and Bottom 5 content categories using the button on the top-right of the bar chart (Ctrl + Click to interact).

+- Drill-Through Pages: Right-click on data points related to Content Type, Sentiment, or Content Category to access a more detailed view.

+- Hierarchical Drill-Down: In the “Reactions by Month” line chart, drill from Month to Weekday for more granular trend analysis.

+- Page Navigation: Use the page navigator at the bottom of the report Overview Page (Ctrl + Click) to move between: Overview Page, Executive Report and Detail Page.

 ## Why This Project Matters ?
 This project demonstrates more than just technical skills, it shows I can: